astrivant/polyad/docs/graphs/replication.md

 Allow KEDA through `networkPolicy.metricsPeers` and, with Istio, `mesh.operator.metricsPrincipals`. `/v1/workloads/*` is covered by the metrics listener's authorization policy.
 Each operator replica observes namespace-wide
-demand: use the Service address, or **max**, rather than summing replica samples.
+demand: use the Service address, or **max**, to count each observation once.
 No application secrets or arbitrary Pod labels are exposed by the metrics API.

 ## Metric scopes and freshness